Gatsby SEO Component

 const getActivePages = ({ pages, pageId }) =>Object.entries(pages).reduce((acc, page) => {const [name, { id }] = pageconst firstLetter = name[0].toUpperCase()const remainingLetters = name.substr(1)const key = `is${firstLetter}${remainingLetters}`acc[key] = id === pageIdreturn acc}, {})export default getActivePages

-returns the page URL based on the output from the getActivePages
+getCurrentUrl returns the page URL based on the output from the getActivePages helper.

 import slashify from "../../helpers/slashify"const getCurrentUrl = ({siteUrl,pathName,slug,pages: {blog: { pathName: blogPathName },},activePages: { isHome, isArticle },}) =>isHome? siteUrl: isArticle? slashify(siteUrl, blogPathName, slug): slashify(siteUrl, pathName)export default getCurrentUrl